 If you’re an athlete and are struggling to beat your time or goals, you should be getting better sleep.
 This can be associated further with the mental problems you suffer when you are suffering from sleep deprivation.
 Your concertation and productivity will be lower, so you’re bound to suffer from athletic issues.

-Results in Less Accidents
+Results in fewer Accidents

 Getting plenty of sleep is a great way to be more alert and aware in the morning.
 This has already been discussed.
-One of the implications of this is less accidents both on the road and around the home.
-There are a large number of crashes on the roads because of tired and sleep deprived drives, so it pays to be awake when you’re driving.
+One of the implications of this is fewer accidents both on the road and around the home.
+There are a large number of crashes on the roads because of tired and sleep-deprived drives, so it pays to be awake when you’re driving.
 This is commonly seen with lorry drivers who have driven too many miles, but it can happen with regular civilians as well.

 We have already discussed the issues related to psychology when you are sleep deprived.
 Reaction time and decision making abilities also get impaired when you are sleep deprived.
 When you’re cruising down the highway at high speed, one wrong turn or bad decision could end your life.
 If you have a long journey ahead of you the following morning, you should get plenty of sleep.
-This also goes for the individuals who drive to work every morning.
+This also goes for individuals who drive to work every morning.